Dale Brown (basketball): Glory years: 1979–1981

 In the 1978–1979 season, Brown's Tigers dramatically improved their record, in spite of losing Rudy Macklin to injury.
 Led by all-conference first team members DeWayne Scales and Al Green, LSU finished 23–6.
-The Tigers also finished 14–4 in the SEC, giving LSU its first conference championship and first NCAA tournament appearance in 25 years.
+The Tigers also finished 14–4 in the SEC, giving LSU its first regular-season conference championship and first NCAA tournament appearance in 25 years.
 LSU made it to the Sweet 16 of the 1979 NCAA tournament, but lost to Michigan State without star player DeWayne Scales who was suspended for the tournament for violating team rules.
 The Spartans, led by Magic Johnson, went on to win the National Championship.

 Macklin returned to the team for the 1979–1980 season.
 With Macklin and Scales, LSU had one of the best forward combinations in the country.
 Macklin was a first-team all-conference selection, and Scales was a second-team selection.
 In addition, guard Ethan Martin emerged as a second-team selection.
 The Tigers improved their record again, finishing 26–6.
-They also finished 14–4 in conference again, and won their first-ever and still only SEC men's basketball tournament.
+They also finished 14–4 in conference again, finishing second in conference play before going on to win what would be the program's only SEC men's basketball tournament.
 The Tigers also went one round deeper than the previous year in the 1980 NCAA tournament.
 This year, they lost in the Elite 8 to Louisville.
 Like Michigan State the year before, Louisville (led by Darrell Griffith) went on to win the National Championship.